All material is copyrighted by Nathan Okun and may not be used for commercial purposes without prior written permission.

 These programs are all compiled under QuickBASIC 4.5 and run under an MSDOS window in a Windows OS.
 In many cases, when printing has to be done, the Windows printer utility program refuses to recognize the DOS LPRINT command, so printing does not happen.

-There is a free Windows 4.0, NT, 200X, and XP (not, unfortunately, for Windows 95 or 98) package from A.N.D.
-Technologies that allows the user to "lock" the LPT1 through LPT9 printer ports in DOS to the same one in Windows -- you can even select which printer does what if you have more than one printer.
+DOSPrint (download) is a free program - for Windows 2000 and later - that allows the user to "lock" the LPT1 through LPT9 printer ports in DOS to the same one in Windows - you can even select which printer does what if you have more than one printer.
 You can disconnect the lock after you are finished.
 The FaceHard and associated programs usually work with LPT1 (the default for the DOS LPRINT command), but that can usually be changed by appropriate DOS or Windows commands.

 For a listing of tablurized data based upon Nathan Okun's programs, please Click Here.